reidperyam/EasyMongo/README.md

 EasyMongo Overview
 ==================

-- A C# facade to the official 10gen MongoDB C# driver that aims to obfuscates underlying complexity when convenient.
+- A C# facade to the official 10gen MongoDB C# driver. that aims to obfuscates underlying complexity when convenient.
-- Simplifies and objectifies servers, databases and collections.
-- Provides "Readers", "Writers", "Updaters" for simplified CRUD operations.
-- Provides both synchronous and asynchronous implementations of CRUD operations
+- Simplified, interface-driven object model which makes testing easy.
+- Contains a default, NinjectModule plugin for auto-loaded bindings to support IoC out of the box.

 Implementation
 ==============